joannakl/learning-open-source/_articles/stepping-into-opensource/evaluating-open-projects.md

 title: Evaluating Open Projects
 module: '2.1'
 date: 2016-10-06T14:05:56.000Z
-time: 20 mins
+time: 1 hour +
 following: _articles/stepping_into_opensource/licsensing.md
 summary: >-
  This module will provide learners with tools and  best practices for evaluating open source projects for contribution.
 prereq: Have read the completed Module 1.
 format: >
-  *   Read and watch videos on this topic, and consider answers to questions at the end of each section.
+  *   Read articles, and use what you learn to identify open projects that match your goals.
 materials: Pencil and paper or a computer-- a way of recording notes.
 ---

 There are many things to consider when evaulating a project for participation.
 As much as a project might sound inviting, it's important to apply critical evaulation.

 ![tracks]({{site.baseurl}}/img/tracks.jpg)

+* TOC
+{:toc}

 ### Two-Track Approach